-Configure the PS/2 keyboard/mouse wake up function in the Advanced menu of the BIOS.
+Configure the PS/2 keyboard/mouse wake up function in the Integrated Peripherals ("Super IO Device" section) submenu of the BIOS.
 Refer to chapter 3 for more information.

-The 5V\standby power source of your power supply must support $\geq$ 720mA.
+The 5V_standby power source of your power supply must support \geq 720mA.